Please see our affiliate notice, located on the sidebar. Thank you for supporting Scratch Made Food! & DIY Homemade Household!

 A Simple Nut Bread, naturally sweetened, whole grain delicious!

-Looking to upscale your baked goods for more nutrition?
+Our food should not only be delicious, but it should be nutritious as well.
+With that said, are you looking to upscale your baked goods for more nutrition?
 Simple Nut Bread is naturally sweetened, whole grain, and delicious!
 If you love the taste of graham crackers, you will love Simple Nut Bread.
 Tender, delicious, and no refined sugars.

 Our transition to whole wheat baking has been educational as well as delicious.